Deconstructed Hypercharge: A Natural Model of Flavour: UV Completing the Yukawa sector

 Since we want $f$ around 1 TeV to minimize the little hierarchy problem, we see that the relation $\langle \Phi_H \rangle \approx f$, together with the $Z'$ mass formula in \cref{eq:Zp-mass} would lead to a $Z'$ that is too light unless it receives a significant contribution to its mass from $\vq$.
 Therefore, we are pointed to a r\'egime where

 such that we explain $y_c/y_t \approx (16\pi^2)^{-1}$ while also having a $Z'$ with a (phenomenologically viable) mass of a few TeV.
-In practice, given the freedom to adjust $m_{12}$ by an $O(1)$ factor, we will consider $ \vh /f \in [1,4]$ which we consider to provide a satisfactory explanation of $y_c/y_t$ without placing a strong requirement on the size of the $|\Phi_H|^2 |H_3|^2$ cross-quartic.
+In practice, given the freedom to adjust $m_{12}$ by an $O(1)$ factor, we will consider $ \vh /f \in [1,4]$ which we consider to provide a satisfactory explanation of $y_c/y_t$ without placing a strong requirement on the size of $|\Phi_H|^2 |H_3|^2$ cross-quartics.
+The distribution of the various scales in our model is summarised graphically in \cref{fig:scaleDiagram}.